MichaelSchmidle/lmix/README.md

 LMiX is a local-first web application built with Nuxt, using Supabase as backend and TypeScript as programming language.
 It follows a minimalist approach to data structures while leveraging natural language for flexibility.
 The application primarily runs in a localhost environment, designed to integrate with locally running LLMs, and can be deployed via Docker.

-Core dependencies include NuxtUI for the interface, Vercel's AI SDK for LLM integration, and Pinia for state management.
+Core dependencies include NuxtUI and FormKit for the interface, the OpenAI library for LLM integration, and Pinia for state management.
 Development emphasizes type safety, optimistic UI updates, and comprehensive testing with Vitest and Playwright.
-While supporting multiple users through Supabase's OAuth and Row Level Security, LMiX remains focused on single-user scenarios in local deployments.
+While supporting multiple users through Supabase's Auth and Row Level Security features, LMiX remains focused on single-user scenarios in local deployments.

 More details are documented in the [LMiX Architecture](/docs/architecture.md).

 ## Container Build Process 🐳

-The LMiX application container is automatically built and published to GitHub Container Registry (GHCR) on every push to main and tag creation.
+The LMiX application container is automatically built and published to GitHub Container Registry (GHCR) on every `v*` tag creation.
 The container includes:

 1. The built LMiX application
 2. Supabase CLI for database management
-3. Migration files from the supabase/ directory
+3. Supabase migration files
 4. Startup script that:
    - Waits for database availability
    - Applies pending migrations